 Within some of the classes, the Province established additional breakdowns to further define the type of property.
 Discounted tax rates apply to these mandatory subclasses, which ensure that the special nature of these properties is recognized.
 Subclasses are identified by a Realty Tax Qualifier (RTQ) designation.
-The table below is a list of the subclasses defined by the Minister of
+The table below is a list of the subclasses defined by the Minister of Finance.

-Finance.
 The Minister of Finance prescribed two subclasses with different discounts for Farm Land Awaiting Development applicable to the Residential, Multi-Residential, Commercial and Industrial core classes.

 Farm Land Awaiting Development Phase I applies to properties once a plan of subdivision has been registered.
 Phase I subclass tax rates are to be set between 25% to 75% of the residential property tax rate, even though the properties may be in other property classes.
 In Wellington County, the Phase I subclass tax rate is set at 75% of the residential tax rate.

 Farm Land Awaiting Development Phase II applies to properties once a building permit has been issued for that property.
 Phase II subclass tax rates are to be set between 25% to 100% of the class rate of the property.
 In Wellington County, the Phase II subclass tax rate is set at 100% of the applicable property and class tax rate.

 The Excess Land and Vacant Land subclasses are applicable to the Commercial and Industrial classes only.
 Properties falling within these subclasses are discounted at 30% to 35% of the full Commercial and/or Industrial rate.
-In Wellington County, a 30% discount is provided to commercial excess/vacant land subclasses and a 35% discount is provided to industrial excess/vacant land subclasses.
+Wellington County eliminated the subclass discount on Commercial and Industrial excess / vacant land.
+These subclasses are currently taxed at 100%.

-- Taxable at the Full tax rate (RTQ = T) - Farm Land Awaiting Development I (RTQ = 1) - Farm Land Awaiting Development II (RTQ = 4) - Excess Land (Commercial/Industrial) (RTQ = U) - Vacant Land (Commercial/Industrial) (RTQ = X)
+Taxable at the Full tax rate (RTQ = T)

+Farm Land Awaiting Development I (RTQ = 1)

+Farm Land Awaiting Development II (RTQ = 4)

+Excess Land (Commercial/Industrial) (RTQ = U)

+Vacant Land (Commercial/Industrial) (RTQ = X)